isomerpages/moe-yishunsec/index.md

   - infopic:
       title: 58th National Day Celebrations on 8 Aug 2023 (Tue)
       subtitle: Announcements
-      description: Students must report to school at the usual timing in the morning, in their half-school uniform.
-There will be no lessons and they will be dismissed at 10:30am.
+      description: Students will report to school in half-school uniform at the usual timing in the morning.
+There will be no lessons and students will be dismissed at 10:30am.
       image: /images/Announcements/ndp-2023.png
       alt: Image alt text